 |Must handle all tax-related documentation and expense tracking

 What is Self (Property) Management?

-Self (property) management is a type of rental property management where the owner oversees and handles all of the day-to-day operations of the rental property.
+Self (property) management is a type of rental property management where the actual property owner directly oversees and handles all of the day-to-day operations to manage the rental property.

 Pros and Cons of Self Managing Rental Real Estate

 Self managing a rental property can sometimes lead to great outcomes such as cost savings and obtaining hands-on real estate industry knowledge.
 In other cases, it can be a burdensome experience that should have been handled by a professional in retrospect.
 Here are a few Pros and Cons of self managing rental properties to consider before making your decision to self manage or hire a property manager?

 1. More Cost Effective – Probably the most common reason for choosing to self-manage an investment rental property is due to cost.
 With third-party management companies charging between 5% -15% it makes more economic sense for some investors to self-manage.
 For example, if a local property management company charges 10% of the monthly income, that means that by the end of the year they’ll have charged you more than 1 month’s rent, and that’s 10% X 12 months = 120%.

 2. Greater Control of the Property – Unfortunately, owners and property managers do not always entirely see eye-to-eye.
 Whether it is a design decision or selecting the most qualified tenant, self managing allows you to have the final call.
 This usually results in quick and decisive decision making since you naturally only want to make decisions that you believe are best for your business.